rapid-sensemaking-framework/cosense/README.md

 - `typescript/*.js`
   - typescript code shared between the UI, and the electron code
 - `typescript/electron-only/*.js`
-  - typescript code just for running in the main electron process, not the UI
+  - typescript code just for running in the main electron flow, not the UI